Cool off at one of our top 5 open-air pools in Barcelona

 - Bus: 17, 39, 64

-2. The impressive one: the Montjuïc pools
+2. Open-air pools in Barcelona: the impressive one, the Montjuïc pools

 The Montjuïc facility boasts two large pools, and is best-known as the venue for the diving events at the 1992 Olympics.
 The Montjuïc site is now open to the public, allowing even non-Olympians like us to enjoy the two legendary pools overlooking the city.